Q (Street Fighter): Analysis of design and gameplay

 Journalist John Learned in his YouTube series examining the characters of Street Fighter III stated that Q was clearly made to be an enigma, with parts of his outfit acting as cultural signifiers of film noir men of mystery in a similar way to DC Comics character Question.
 He further pointed out that fans had also noted similarities between Q's design and the protagonist of tokusatsu show Robot Detective K, an android detective with a similar mask that is also referenced in an easter egg in Q's ending.
 But even with this in mind, he pointed out Q was purposefully left vague, with even supplemental media offering little details, and even the notion of multiple Qs being a possibility.

 In a later podcast with Retronauts, Learned described Q as "a slower, moving brick wall Balrog", referencing the Street Fighter II boxer in that both characters featured rushing attacks of different angles.
 Co-commentator Shivam Bhatt stated while Q was just fine, he saw him as "one of those gimmick characters" the development team "happened to need".
-Learned added that he felt Q an interesting concept that didn't really pan out other than to be referenced by G later on in Street Fighter V. Host Diamond Feit stated he was always drawn to weird characters like Q and played him heavily on the Dreamcast port of 3rd Strike, and Learned stated that while he personally loved the character he understood Q wasn't for everyone.
+Learned added that he felt Q an interesting concept that didn't really pan out other than to be referenced by G later on in Street Fighter V. Host Diamond Feit stated he was always drawn to weird characters like Q and played him heavily on the Dreamcast port of 3rd Strike, and Learned stated that while he personally loved the character, he understood that Q was not for everyone.

 While Gavin Jasper of Den of Geek emphasized the mystery around the character, he stated Q was also a "creepy, menacing, hard-hitting tank not to be messed with".
 He pointed out that the character had various ticks and quirks in how he moved and fought that made him "easy to be enthralled with", and expressed his wish that Capcom would use him in another title.
 Destructoid community manager "Occams Electric Toothbrush" shared similar sentiments, calling Q the best character in the franchise due to how his appearance begged the question "What are you?"
 Describing Q as a cross between a Japanese businessman robot and tokusatsu hero Ultraman, he appreciated his fighting style of pure brute force without finesse, while his mannerism and jerky movements fit what one would expect from his appearance.
-He added that everything about the character was fun in his eyes, and while he noted Q was not innately cool or imposing like fellow characters Ryu and Alex respectively, "He’s strange and I appreciate strange".
+He added that everything about the character was fun in his eyes, and while he noted Q was not innately cool or imposing like fellow characters Ryu and Alex respectively, "He's strange and I appreciate strange".